Updated for Season 8

 To gain an edge in your adventures, head to the Alchemist in any major town, and craft Elixirs that enhance your stats and experience gain for 30 minutes.
 Remember to gather the necessary crafting materials by foraging plants.
 Select an Elixir that provides the resistance you need most, or try the Assault Elixir to boost your Attack Speed.

-Return to the Alchemist again when you reach Level 20 and 30 to upgrade your potion.
+Return to the Alchemist again around every 10 levels to upgrade your potion.
 The extra healing is essential to survival.

 Changelog